nathanhlouie/nathanhlouie/README.md

 <samp>
   <p align="center">
     <br>
-    「 Last summer I was a SWE intern at the TD Innovation Lab, and previously worked as a SWE intern at The Bike Brigade!
+    「 Last summer I worked as a SWE intern at the TD Innovation Lab, and previously worked as a SWE intern at The Bike Brigade!
 I love working on things that help people.
 Currently exploring Vim and other cool things! 🌱 」
     <br>
   </p>
 </samp>